alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

 To unbreak the aspect ratio, I discovered a new-to-me CSS property: [object-fit].
 This defines how an element (say, an image or video) should be resized to fit into a container.

-The default value is `object-fit: fill`, which expands the element to completely fill the container, and stretches the object to fit.
+The default value is `object-fit: fill`, which expands the element to completely fill the container, and stretches the object to fit, ignoring the original aspect ratio.
-That's what's causing the distorted aspect ratio in the example above.
+That's what's causing the distortion in the example above.

 After experimenting with the other values (I had to try it myself to really understand how they worked), I think the value I want is `object-fit: cover`.
 This expands an element while maintaining its aspect ratio, and if it doesn't fit perfectly then extra bits get clipped out -- the edges of the image get cropped.